scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 .. raw:: html

     <p class="mark">
-      Estimating costs are hard.
+      Estimating costs is hard.
 The flexibility of On Demand mode is great, but you pay a premium for this.
-This is because On Demand mode charges per request and if you're not careful, you will pay excessive costs for your workload.</p>
+This is because On Demand mode charges per request... and if you're not careful, you will pay excessive costs for your workload.</p>

 Provisioned Scenario
 ====================

 When optimizing for cost, AWS advises [#r2]_ that the Provisioned mode is ideal for workloads with the following characteristics:

-* Steady, predictable and cyclical traffic for a given hour or day
+* Steady, predictable, and cyclical traffic for a given hour or day
 * Limited short-term bursts of traffic

 The following graph illustrates this type of workload.